MuazRazaq/FuzzerProject/README.md

 # This Project is aimed at doing "Directed Fuzzing."
+This Project is an automation script designed to perform fuzzing on the Damn Vulnerable Web Application (DVWA).
+It tests DVWA against various SQL injection patterns and analyzes the application's response to identify potential security vulnerabilities.
 This document describes how the provided Python script performs directed fuzzing on the SQL Injection vulnerability page of the Damn Vulnerable Web Application (DVWA).
 This fuzzing code is "directed" because it targets specific SQL injection vulnerabilities by using both known problematic input patterns and variations of them.
 The